Greater Reykjavik Area with 60% of population

 Greater Reykjavik Area

-Iceland's urban heart with over 60% of the population.
+Iceland's urban center with over 60% of the population.
 Museums, nightlife, and services.

 Sudurnes (Southern Peninsula)